CUBE: It is a multidimensional object constructed with dimensions and facts in a particular design for taking multidimensional decisions

 c) Build → build solution: It takes the required set up files in the solution folder

-We need to ensure the cubes is deployed successfully to do this follow the bellow two general approaches
+We need to ensure the cubes is deployed successfully to do this follow the below two general approaches

 a) In BIDS, go to cube browser try to analyze and see the data

-b) Source any table data should match the cube database table data
+b) Source any table data that should match the cube database table data

 EX: No of rows in source (Text_fact) data (40 rows)